Updated August 27, 2021

-Identity theft is growing exponentially, and in 2018, these criminals hit more than 14.4 million consumers.
+Identity theft affects millions of consumers every year.
 From stolen medical records to account fraud, thieves have gotten stealthier in their crimes, robbing innocent consumers of their good names and doing serious damage to their credit scores.

 What are the best ways to protect your identity?
 Here are eight smart strategies for safeguarding your credit and ensuring your personal information security.